Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    Allison Mankin, and Warren Kumari for proofreading, providing technical remarks, and making many readability improvements.
 Thanks to Dan York, Suzanne Woolf, Tony Finch, Stephen Farrell, Peter Koch, Simon Josefsson, and Frank Denis for good written contributions.
-Thanks to Vittorio Bertola for a detailed review of the -bis.
+Thanks to Vittorio Bertola and Mohamed Boucadair for a detailed review of the -bis.
 And thanks to the IESG members for the last remarks.

 # Changelog

 draft-ietf-dprive-rfc7626-bis-02

-* Numerous editorial corrections thanks to Mohamed Boucadair
+* Numerous editorial corrections thanks to Mohamed Boucadair and
   * Minor additions to Scope section
+  * New text on cellular network DNS
 * Additional text from Vittorio Bertola on blocking and security

 draft-ietf-dprive-rfc7626-bis-01